Associate in Applied Science DegreeDownload PDF

 This course introduces the purchasing function in food service organizations.
 Emphasis is placed on the methods of controlling costs while maintaining strict quality and quantity standards through the effective purchasing of goods and services.
 Included is the concept of specification development as it applies to the products and services used in the hospitality industry.
 Purchasing requirements for equipment, furniture, supplies, perishable foods, groceries, and convenience foods are covered.

 This course emphasizes algebraic manipulations and problem solving.
 Topics include equations and inequalities; systems of equations; factoring; radical and rational expressions; linear, quadratic, rational, exponential, and logarithmic functions; and, their graphs.
 Applications are selected from business, economics, and the natural sciences.
-Prerequisite: An appropriate placement test result or MA115 Intermediate Mathematics.
+Prerequisite: Appropriate high school GPA or placement test score or MA115 Intermediate Mathematics.

 This course, intended for non-accounting majors, is an introduction to the fundamental accounting concepts and principles used to analyze and record business transactions.
 Topics include the accounting cycle, accounting for service and merchandising businesses, special journals, payroll, banking and internal controls, and inventory methods.